 What creates hair loss on horse faces?

 What causes hair loss on horse faces and around the eyes?
-Well, this may be the biggest can of worms EVER.
-In a nutshell, time to start ruling a bunch of stuff out and enlist the help of your veterinarian to get to the root cause of this hair loss.
+Well, this may be the biggest can of worms ever.
+In a nutshell, it’s time to rule a bunch of stuff out and enlist the help of your veterinarian to get to the root cause of this hair loss on your horse’s face.

 Jump to video and shopping